Can you be a nurse with Hep C?

 You will definitely go see a doctor and look at your problems directly in order to make a proper recovery.

-There are symptoms but people who get it require a medical diagnosis in order to be consistent.
+There are symptoms but people who get them require a medical diagnosis in order to be consistent.

 Wearing a mask at work will help to keep others safe, but that only means the chance of getting the virus is reduced by 50 %.